Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Martingales in discrete time

 \item {\bf Martingales in elephant random walks}: So far, we have considered examples of martingales in processes $X$ that are Markovian.
-We consider now an example of a martingale in a nonMarkovian process $X$, namely, the elephant random walk.
+We consider now an example of a martingale in a non-Markovian process $X$, namely, the elephant random walk.

+{Elephant random walks were introduced in Ref.~\cite{schutz2004elephants} as examples of non-Markovian processes with long-range memory that can exhibit anomalous diffusion.
+A diffusing particle exhibits anomalous diffusion when its mean squared displacement grows as a power law, i.e., $\langle X^2_n\rangle \sim n^{\alpha}$ with an exponent $\alpha\neq 1$~\cite{metzler2004restaurant}.
+Anomalous diffusion has been observed, amongst others, in the motion of lipid granules in the cytoplasm~\cite{tolic2004anomalous}, in colloidal particles in an optically controlled medium~\cite{Douglass}, and active particles~\cite{golestanian2009anomalous}.
+Although Markov processes can exhibit anomalous diffusion transiently, i.e., within a finite time window, asymptotically they inevitably transition to a regime with standard diffusion, see Ref.~\cite{hart2008scale}.
+The elephant random walk describes how superdiffusion emerges in a microscopic random walk model due to the presence of long-range temporal correlations. }

-Elephant random walks, as introduced in Ref.~\cite{schutz2004elephants}, are examples of non-Markovian processes.
-References~\cite{bercu2017martingale,laulin2022new} identify martingale processes associated with elephant random walks, which proved to be useful in characterising the properties of the elephant random walk.
+References~\cite{bercu2017martingale,laulin2022new} identify martingale processes associated with elephant random walks, and use these martingales to characterise properties of elephant random walks. {Here we review some of their findings in a minimal example.}